Sairusus/ShengBot/README.md

 # ShengBot
-Private Discord bot so that I can practice JavaScript Code template from https://discordjs.guide/
+Private Discord bot so that I can practice JavaScript! :D

+Code template from https://discordjs.guide/